danbev/learning-quantum-computing/README.md

 ```
 This is a method of combining vectors.
 So a tensor b is:
 ```
-X = tensor product (I've get to find this in digraph)
+X = tensor product (I've yet to find this in digraph)

 ⌈a₀⌉   ⌈b₀⌉   ⌈     ⌈b₀⌉ ⌉   ⌈a₀b₀⌉
 |a₁| X |b₁| = |a₀ . |b₁| | = |a₀b₁|